|

 Closing all open file descriptors

-To avoid blindly closing file descriptors in the range of
+To avoid blindly closing file descriptors in the range of possible

-which provides significant performance benefits.
+significant performance benefits.

 Closing file descriptors before exec